-It returns an identifier, which can be used in the eventhandlig definitions description = 'This event handler can modify the parameters in the request.'
+It returns an identifier, which can be used in the eventhandlig definitions

 This method returns a dictionary of allowed actions and possible options in this handler module.

 This returns the allowed positions of the event handler definition. :return: list of allowed positions